niekwit/pycrispr/docs/source/userguide.rst

 .. code-block:: console

-   $ pycrispr pycrispr analysis -t 24
+   $ pycrispr analysis -t 24

 This will first rename the files according to *experiment.yaml*, use a total of 24 CPU threads, select the *dub-only* sgRNA library, and use MAGeCK for pair-wise comparisons specified in *experiment.yaml*.